apaz037/k8s-bluegreen-deployment-demo/README.md

 ## Automating Blue/Green Deployments
 You could theoretically implement Blue/Green deployments as a type of Custom Resource Definition in Kubernetes.
-This is probably the preferable way to do it as it would be cluster-native.
+This is probably the preferable way to do it.
 However, you can also do it with this bash script.
 The script creates a new Deployment and waits for it to become ready prior to updating Service's selector.

 ```
 #!/bin/bash